DundeeUniLifeSci/BS32011/python/python_files.md

+## Running Python in the lab

+You can launch a python interpreter by giving the command

+    python

+at a command prompt.

+Alternatively you can run a script with the command

+    python scriptname

+or include the following command at the top of the file

+    #!/usr/local/bin/python

+make the file executable with

+    chmod +x filename

+and then you can run the file directly with

+    ./filename

 ###Using open to read a file

 In Python, as in the physical world, we have to open a file before we can read what's inside it.
 The Python function that carries out the job of opening a file is very sensibly called __open__.
 It takes one argument – a string which contains the name of the file – and returns a *file object:*